Of All Faiths & None

 Jiddu Krishnamurti

 Jiddu Krishnamurti was born on 11 May 1895 and died on 17 February 1986.
 He was a philosopher, speaker and writer.
-He was born in South India and his father obtained a job in the Theosophical Society where he was taken to live.
 The Theosophical Society, believed that he would become a 'vehicle' for the World Teacher and it was claimed that he had a perfect aura.
 He was looked after by Lady Emily Lutyens when he came to London to be educated.
-In later life he disavowed the idea that he would become the World Teacher and gave back the money that had been donated.
+In later life he disavowed the idea that he would become the World Teacher and returned much of the money that had been donated.

 Krishnamurti once said: “You must understand the whole of life, not just one little part of it.
 That is why you must read, that is why you must look at the skies, that is why you must sing, and dance, and write poems, and suffer, and understand, for all that is life.”